You are here

 Nigel's surgery 29: Looking after homeless patients in General Practice

-We have updated this mythbuster to incorporate the latest research and guidance.
+We have updated this mythbuster with the latest research and guidance which now includes details from the homeless pathway plan 2020.

 When we inspect general practices, we look at how they provide care to different groups of people.